speechbrain/speechbrain/README.md

 ### MultiGPU training using Distributed Data Parallel
 For using DDP, you should consider using `torch.distributed.launch` for setting the subprocess with the right Unix variables `local_rank` and `rank`.
 The `local_rank` variable allows setting the right `device` arg for each DDP subprocess, the `rank` variable (which is unique for each subprocess) will be used for registering the subprocess rank to the DDP group.
 In that way, we can manage multigpu training over multiple machines.

-The common pattern for using MultiGPU training with DDP (consider you have 2 servers with 2 GPU:
+The common pattern for using MultiGPU training with DDP (suppose you have 2 servers with 2 GPU):
 ```
 # Server 1
 cd recipes/<dataset>/<task>/